Our bottom line/h2>

 How do you apply?

 Applications can be made through the American Express website.
-As part of the application, you will be required to provide personal details as well as details about your business and your company structure.
+As part of the application process, you will be required to provide personal details as well as details about your business and your company structure.

-Is the American Express Gold Business Charge Card right for you?
+Is the American Express Gold Business Charge Card a good choice for you?

-If you are looking for a card that could potentially offer rewards for your business and are happy with and capable of paying an annual fee of £125, the American Express Gold Business Charge Card is an attractive option.
-With no limit on the quantity of rewards you can earn, plus a 20,000-point sign-up bonus (dependent on a spend of £3,000 in the first three months) and purchase protection, you are looking at getting something back for your business expenditure while also making sure that what you buy with your card is protected.
+If you are looking for a card that could potentially offer rewards for your business and are happy with and capable of paying an annual fee of £175, the American Express Gold Business Charge Card may be an attractive option.
+With no limit on the quantity of rewards you can earn, plus a 20,000-point sign-up bonus (dependent on a spend of £3,000 in the first three months) and a possible quarterly bonus of 10,000 points (dependent on a spend of £20k per quarter), you are looking at getting something back for your business expenditure while also making sure that what you buy with your card is protected.